apptainer/singularity-userdocs/signNverify.rst

 To sign your own containers you first need to generate one or more keys.

-If you attempt to sign a container before you have generated any keys, Singularity will guide you through the interactive process of creating a new key.
+If you attempt to sign a container before you have generated any keys, apptainer will guide you through the interactive process of creating a new key.
 Or you can use the ``newpair`` subcommand in the ``key`` command group like so:.

 .. code-block:: none

-    $ singularity key newpair
+    $ apptainer key newpair

     Enter your name (e.g., John Doe) : David Trudgian Enter your email address (e.g., john.doe@example.com) : david.trudgian@sylabs.io